Bezhanitsky District: Geography

 The district is elongated from southeast to northwest.
 The divide between the basins of the Narva and Neva Rivers crosses the district from south to north.
 The northwestern part of the district lies the basin of the Polist River, with both the Polist and its major right tributary, the Porusya, having their sources within the district.
 The Polist flows into the Lovat River and thus belongs to the basin of the Neva.
-The Loknya River, a left tributary of the Lovat, makes up a stretch of the border with Loknyansky District.
+The Loknya, a left tributary of the Lovat, makes up a stretch of the border with Loknyansky District.
 Some areas in the south of the district are in the basin of the Loknya.
 The western part of the district belongs to the basin of the Velikaya River.
 The rivers in the northwest of the district drain into the Sorot, a major right tributary of the Velikaya, and into the Lsta, a left tributary of the Sorot.
 The southwest of the district belongs to the basin of the Alolya River, another right tributary of the Velikaya.

 There are many lakes in the district, with the largest ones being Lakes Polisto, Alyo, Tsevlo, Kamennoye, and Dubets.
 27.6% of the district's territory is covered by forests, predominantly deciduous.
 Further 44% is occupied by agricultural lands.

 The Polistovsky Nature Reserve, located mostly in the drainage basin of the Polist in the northwest of the district, is one of the first wetland preserves in Russia, founded in 1994.
 It was created to protect the raised bog landscapes of the Polist-Lovat Swamp System.